Jennifer N. Heuer

 Research Interests and Professional Activities

 Prof. Heuer is the author of The Family and The Nation: Gender and Citizenship in Revolutionary France, 1789-1830 (Cornell University Press, 2005).
 She has published articles on topics including from the role of clothing as a symbol of competing visions of national identity; the use of familial metaphors for portraying the power of the state; and a ban on interracial marriages in early nineteenth-century France.
 She has also written synthetic essays on teaching the French Revolution and on the history of gender and nationalism in Europe.
-Among other works, her essays have appeared in the journals French History; History Compass; Annales historiques de la révolution française; Radical History Review; Clio: histoire, femmes et sociétés; French Culture, Politics, and Society and most recently (2009) in Law and History, as well as in essay collections including Taking Liberties: Problems of a New Order from the French Revolution to Napoleon; Power and the Nation in European History; and The Human Rights Encyclopedia.
+Among other works, her essays have appeared in the journals French History; History Compass; Annales historiques de la révolution française; Radical History Review; Clio: histoire, femmes et sociétés; French Culture, Politics, and Society in Law and History, as well as in essay collections including Taking Liberties: Problems of a New Order from the French Revolution to Napoleon; Power and the Nation in European History; and The Human Rights Encyclopedia.

 She is currently working a book on love and war in the age of Napoleon (the research for which has been funded in part by a grant from the National Endowment for the Humanities).
 She is also researching the history of race, colonialism, and slavery in France.